TRANS_SLAA-LOGOBW-NEW2014

 While you are looking for a sponsor, we would also like to suggest you ask someone to be your Temporary Sponsor, Co-Sponsor or Recovery Partner.
 Co-Sponsors are two people who have worked the Steps in another program and who start co-sponsoring each other very early in their time in S.L.A.A.

 A Recovery Partner is someone with whom you check in on a regular basis.
 Being accountable to someone can be very beneficial to your recovery.
 It is suggested that that you make an agreement with someone in the program to check in often, even daily if possible.
 It should be someone that you feel comfortable being honest with, that you can share the areas of your recovery that are important to you.
-Your Recovery Partner may be a of S.L.A.A. or another friend in recovery.
+Your Recovery Partner may be a member of S.L.A.A. or another friend in recovery.
 It is recommended that you do not ask a romantic partner or someone to whom you may be attracted to be your Recovery Partner.
 This tool can be a valuable addition to sponsorship or a great help while you are looking for a sponsor.

 FIND OUT MORE

-If you have questions or wish to find out more about sponsorship, the CONFERENCE SPONSORSHIP COMMITTEE (CSPC) at https://slaafws.org/committee/cspc.
+If you have questions or wish to find out more about sponsorship, contact the CONFERENCE SPONSORSHIP COMMITTEE (CSPC) at https://slaafws.org/committee/cspc.

 (This document has been approved by the Conference Sponsorship Committee 2015)